It’s often better to buy yourself some time to think first, act later.

 This time I did what I didn’t do, to begin with.
 I rang my husband.
 Initially, I didn’t want to bother him, because all the signs were telling me that I could handle it… Actually, that there wasn’t anything to handle, other than telling the person on the ‘phone to not bother me.

-Nige confirmed everything I had suspected, and generously shared his opinion of the sort of people who make these ‘phone calls!
+Nige confirmed everything I had suspected, and generously shared his very humble opinion of the sort of people who make these ‘phone calls!

 What about more vulnerable people?